-The Director of Graduate School acts with the delegated authority of the Chair of RDCom.
+The Director of Research and Doctoral Study acts with the delegated authority of the Chair of RDCom.

 They oversee the development and implementation of the rules, policies and codes of practice that relate to research degrees and research students, and of the Research Student Development Programme, as well as acting as advocate for the postgraduate research student body on University committees and other groups.
-They chair the Research Student Forum.